 Primary refractory or relapsed disease

-Several phase II trials utilized VCD in relapsed-refractory setting.
+Several phase II trials utilised VCD in the relapsed-refractory setting.
 De Waal et alr administered 6 cycles of VCD with 50 mg daily cyclophosphamide, followed by 1 year of bortezomib and cyclophosphamide maintenance, and showed an ORR of 71%, and a median PFS and OS of 18.4 months and 28.1 months respectively.
 Earlier, Kropff et alr used VCD with twice weekly bortezomib for 8 cycles, followed by weekly bortezomib for another 5 cycles.
 An ORR of 90% was achieved, with a median EFS and OS of 12 months and 22 months respectively.

 Following encouraging results of phase 2 trials, a randomized controlled trial comparing bortezomib and dexamethasone with or without cyclophosphamide in patients with primary refractory or relapsed myeloma was performed.r The trial was prematurely terminated, due to lack of recruitment.
 96 patients were randomized into 2 groups.
 The updated results demonstrated a median time to progression of 9.9 months in the VCD arm, compared with 12.6 months in the VD arm.
-Overall response rate were similar (70% in VCD arm and 74% in VD arm).r
+Overall response rates were similar (70% in VCD arm and 74% in VD arm).r